-&lt;sup>68 31998L0004, 31992R2082, 31997R0258, 32000L0013, 32001L0018
+68 31998L0004, 31992R2082, 31997R0258, 32000L0013, 32001L0018

-- Book of rule on the requirements for cereal-based foodstuffs and baby foodstuffs for infants and young children (OG 32/06), - Book of rule on quality of fruit juices and other similar products (OG 32/06), - Book of rule on safety of natural mineral water (OG 32/06), - Book of rule regarding on special requirements of quick frozen products (OG 32/06), Book of rule on sanitary-hygiene conditions of food production (OG 32/06), - Book of rule regarding of special requirements on cocoa and chocolate products (OG 32/06), - Book of rule on the special requirements regarding the safety of sugar (OG 32/06), - Book of rule on types of foodstuffs intended for particular nutritional uses and permitted levels of daily intake of vitamins and minerals (OG 3/2007), - Book of rule on way of issue the approval and required documentation for production of food for particular nutritional purposes and novel food (OG 3/2007), - Book of rule for special requirements on safety of coffee and chicory extracts (OG 3/2007), - Book of rule for special requirements on safety of fruit jams, marmalades and sweet osseous (OG 3/2007).
+- Book of rule on the labelling of food stuffs (OG 118/05), - Book of rule regarding the special safety requirements on infant milk-based foodstuffs (OG 118/05), - Book of rule on checking methods and issues certificate for acquired basic acknowledgement in the area of food hygiene and protecting environment(OG 118/05), Book of rule on general hygiene requirements of food safety (OG 118/05), - Book of rule on additives in foodstuffs which can be used in food production (OG 118/05), - Book of rule on the requirements for cereal-based foodstuffs and baby foodstuffs for infants and young children (OG 32/06), - Book of rule on quality of fruit juices and other similar products (OG 32/06), - Book of rule on safety of natural mineral water (OG 32/06), - Book of rule regarding on special requirements of quick frozen products (OG 32/06), Book of rule on sanitary-hygiene conditions of food production (OG 32/06), - Book of rule regarding of special requirements on cocoa and chocolate products (OG 32/06), - Book of rule on the special requirements regarding the safety of sugar (OG 32/06), - Book of rule on types of foodstuffs intended for particular nutritional uses and permitted levels of daily intake of vitamins and minerals (OG 3/2007), - Book of rule on way of issue the approval and required documentation for production of food for particular nutritional purposes and novel food (OG 3/2007), - Book of rule for special requirements on safety of coffee and chicory extracts (OG 3/2007), - Book of rule for special requirements on safety of fruit jams, marmalades and sweet osseous (OG 3/2007).

-In accordance with the Law on Food Safety the institutions which are in charge of the implementation of the legal acts in the field of control and safety of food are the Ministry of Health - Food Directorate and the Ministry of Agriculture, Forestry and Water Economy - the Veterinary Directorate.
+In accordance with the Law on Food Safety, the institutions, which are in charge of the implementation of the legal acts in the field of control and safety of food, are the Ministry of Health - Food Directorate and the Ministry of Agriculture, Forestry and Water Economy - the Veterinary Directorate.